kutaui/ThoughtPocket/README.md

 - <b>Autosave notes and title</b><br>

 While this was not that hard to implement, it was a bit tricky to get it working with the WYSIWYG editor.
 Also, there are still some tweaking left to do in order to maximize UX.

 - <b>Zod for input validation</b> <br>

 Currently, I am using Zod only in the frontend.
 I am planning to use it in the backend as well.

+- <b>WYSIWYG editor</b> <br>

+Used Tiptap rich text editor.

+### Development

+- Used Airbnb eslint and prettier configs
+- Used Jest and Testing Library for testing

 ### P.S.
-The backend is hosted on Render, so it might take time for the requests to go through for the first time.
+The backend is hosted on Render, so TTFB(Time to first byte) might be long.